 Q. Do V3 Rings produce tight contacts?

 A. Yes.
-Experts agree that Triodent sectional matrix systems – using the V3 Ring or the V-Ring – are the surest way to achieve tight contacts since the lateral spring pressure acts like a McKean orthodontic tooth separator.¹ A V3 Ring IS a sectional matrix.
-The only functional differences between the V-Ring system and other sectional matrices are:
+Experts agree that the Triodent sectional matrix system – using the V3 Ring – is the surest way to achieve tight contacts since the lateral spring pressure acts like a McKean orthodontic tooth separator1.
+A V3 Ring IS a sectional matrix.
+The only functional differences between the V3 Ring system and other sectional matrices are:

 - The V3 Ring is particularly good at holding the matrix in a full anatomical curve.